 Through his fictional works, Eric takes readers on adventures of their own.
-His stories have everything thriller junkies crave; action, adventure and intrigue, set against a backdrop beautiful locations, the ocean and the environment, and scuba diving.
+His stories have everything thriller junkies crave; action, adventure and intrigue, set against a backdrop of beautiful locations, the ocean and the environment, and scuba diving.
 The fast-paced stories are exciting, but Eric also hopes to inspire future generations of explorers and adventurers like Cousteau did for him.

 After completing a program at the Center for Documentary Studies at Duke University, Eric jumped into documentary work, creating nonfiction works on lobster divers, war veterans, and cancer survivors.

-He has authored seven novels and a novella in the Mike Scott thriller series: Cayman Cowboys, Flooding Hollywood, Guardians’ Keep, Wreck of the Huron, Heart of the Maya, Return to Cayman, Oil and Water and The 3rd Key: Sharks in the Water and Turks and Chaos: Hostile Waters and the latest Water Crisis: Day Zero.
+He has authored seven novels and two novellas in the Mike Scott thriller series: Cayman Cowboys, Flooding Hollywood, Guardians’ Keep, Wreck of the Huron, Heart of the Maya, Return to Cayman, Oil and Water, The 3rd Key: Sharks in the Water and Turks and Chaos: Hostile Waters and the latest Water Crisis: Day Zero.
 He also written a series of dive thriller short stories set on the fictional Withrow Key in the Florida Keys.
 He authored four children’s stories, collected in the book Sea Turtle Rescue and Other Stories.